TundraFizz/Express-Template/README.md

 ---
 ### **1. Brief Overview**

-To install the project, run these three commands:
+To install the project, run these commands:

 ```bash
 sudo yum -y install git